apache/airflow/docs/tutorial_functional.rst

 it is all abstracted from the DAG developer.

-Let's examine this in detail by looking at the Transform task in isolation since it is in the middle of this al. In Airflow 1.x, this task is defined as shown below:
+Let's examine this in detail by looking at the Transform task in isolation since it is in the middle of the data pipeline.
+In Airflow 1.x, this task is defined as shown below:

 .. exampleinclude:: /../airflow/example_dags/tutorial_etl_dag.py
     :language: python